boundary/pulse-api-cli/docs/reference/metrics.md

 ## Metrics
-Commands to administer metric definitions in a Boundary account.
+Commands to administer metric definitions in a TrueSight Pulse account.

 ### metric-create